tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/remove-java-runtimes/remove-java-runtimes.md

 In this lab, you will:

 * Create a Delete Java Runtime Work Request using the Java Management Service user interface
-* Cancel a Delete Java Runtime Work Request using the same user interface
+* Verify Java Runtime deletion

 ### Prerequisites